Kobe-Wulteputte/Kobe-Wulteputte/README.md

 ## I am a young developer interested in coding the future

-- 💼 I'm currently working as a Junior Developer @Orbid
+- 💼 I'm currently working as a Developer @Orbid
 - 🔮 Happy to learn
 - 🎈 Hobbies: ride bikes and meet friends